What’s Left of the WeChat Chive Groups in this Crypto Winter

-Started off as social platforms for advocacy, some WeChat groups ended up becoming the perfect place to share original blockchain articles (such as the one I’m writing now) and random bitcoin stories that came out of nowhere.
+Starting off as social platforms for advocacy, some WeChat groups ended up becoming the perfect place to share original blockchain articles (such as the one I’m writing now) and random Bitcoin stories that came out of nowhere.

-Some group chats became the perfect place to tout for new projects.
+Some group chats became the perfect place to tout new projects.
 Some people sent audio messages to the group chat and shouted happily, campaigning for their projects.
-Don’t be surprised if you see messages such as “a new profitable project just got released.
-DM if interested,” “let’s mine together and earn money,” “online stars earn actual cash and a live video brings you real money,” etc.
+Don’t be surprised if you see messages such as “A new profitable project just got released.
+DM if interested,” “Let’s mine together and earn money,” “Online stars earn actual cash and a live video brings you real money,” etc.

 Interestingly, most of these people who tried hard to advertise for their new projects were originally victims who lost tons of money because of similar projects.
 Things moved as if in a circle.

 For other group chats, anything, as long as it was not related to the blockchain, would be posted in the group chat.
 Don’t be surprised if you see messages like “click here to get lucky money,” “scan this QR code to get a free book,” “DM for affordable housing,” etc.

 Of course, some group chats were simply dead.
 Still, it was possible that a group chat member would send a random message two times a year to bring some vitality to the group chat.
 Yet, to be honest, the number of inactive group chats are comparatively very scarce.
 This comes as no surprise, given the fact that a number of newly announced, profitable and first-rate blockchain projects need to be promoted all the time via different WeChat groups.